 \subsection{Objectives of Social Simulations}

-The \textbf{primary objective of social simulations} is not to \textit{replicate} reality in fine detail, but to serve as a research tool for scientific endeavors, specifically for explaining social patterns, constructing theories, and providing interpretable foundations for hypothesis generation~\cite{axelrod1997advancing,silverman2007artificial,silverman2018modelling}.
-A clear modeling objective is essential for guiding methodological choices, which can vary significantly depending on the simulation's intended purpose.
-When objectives are poorly defined, effective validation becomes difficult, particularly when testing alignment with reality and ensuring reproducibility, both of which are critical for establishing credible simulations~\cite{arnold2014s,axelrod1997advancing,edmonds2003replication,edmonds2019different}.
-To clarify social simulation's boundaries from the perspective of modeling objective, we examine two modeling objectives frequently declared in LLM-based simulations: replication and prediction.
-We argue these should not constitute primary goals and may even obstruct effective social science discovery.
+The \textbf{primary objective of social simulations} is not to \emph{replicate} reality in fine detail, but to serve as a research tool for explaining social patterns, constructing theories, and providing interpretable foundations for hypothesis generation~\citep{axelrod1997advancing,silverman2007artificial,silverman2018modelling}.
+A clear modeling objective is essential for guiding methodological choices.
+When objectives are poorly defined, effective validation becomes difficult, particularly when testing alignment with reality and ensuring reproducibility~\citep{arnold2014s,axelrod1997advancing,edmonds2003replication,edmonds2019different}.
+To clarify the boundaries of social simulation, we examine two objectives frequently declared in LLM-based simulations: replication and prediction.
+We argue that while both have their place, neither should constitute the primary goal of social simulation.